 In Japan, a popular way to serve the fried pork cutlet known as tonkatsu is between thick slices of fluffy milk bread with julienned green cabbage and tonkatsu sauce.
-Buttering the bread helps prevent it from getting soggy.
+Buttering the bread helps prevent it from getting soggy — cut the crusts off for a more traditional presentation.
 Some people like to add mayonnaise or mustard.
-Enjoy the sandwich at room temperature or cold.
+Enjoy this sandwich at room temperature or cold.

 Place the flour in a shallow bowl.
 Whisk the egg with a small splash of water in another shallow bowl.
 Place the panko in a deep dish.